Updated: April 10, 2025 16 mins read Published: March 05, 2024

 Tracking and detecting motion

 Tracking movement and detecting motion are core capabilities of computer vision systems.
-Motion tracking and detection help machines interpret not just “what” exists in an image but also “when” and “how” a scene is changing.
+Motion tracking and detection help machines interpret what exists in an image and when and how a scene changes.
+This dynamic understanding of an image over time opens a wealth of applications for computer vision, including:

 • Home security cameras — motion-activated sensors can turn on the camera to record suspicious activity